tamu-edu/it-cloud-docs/src/kion/features/access_roles.md

 Azure uses role-based access control (RBAC) to manage access to resources.
 An Azure role is a collection of permissions that can be assigned at a particular scope or resource.

 Like AWS, Azure provides a [set of pre-written roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) that you can use to manage access to your resources.
 These roles are already imported into Kion and can be assigned to a cloud access role.

+#### Custom Roles

+If you need to grant a set of permissions that isn't covered by the built-in roles, a custom role definition can be created.
+These roles will need to be created by an Azure or Kion administrator.
+Please contact aip@tamu.edu to request a custom role definition.